Joe Crawford (baseball)

-Joseph Randall Crawford (born May 2, 1970) is a former Major League Baseball pitcher who played for the New York Mets in 1997.
+Joseph Randall Crawford (born May 2, 1970) is an American former Major League Baseball pitcher who played for the New York Mets in 1997.
 Notably, Crawford made his major league debut as a pinch hitter in the top of the 15th inning in a game against the Los Angeles Dodgers before stepping on the mound in the bottom of the frame.

 He formerly worked as a coaching assistant for the Milwaukee Brewers.
-Now he serves as a high school Vice Principal and Athletic Director for the Willard Flashes in Ohio.
+Now he serves as a high school Vice Principal and Athletic Director of Willard High School in Willard, Ohio.